-Stock options and other equity awards are used to align the interests of our executive officers with those of our stockholders by incentivizing our executive officers to achieve long-term growth and sustainable stockholder value.
+Stock options and other equity awards are used to align the interests of our named executive officers with those of our stockholders by incentivizing our named executive officers to achieve long-term growth and sustainable stockholder value.

-Refer to "Outstanding Equity Awards" below for stock options granted during 2022 and 2021.
-There were no other equity-based awards granted to our executive officers during 2022 and 2021.
+Refer to "Outstanding Equity Awards" below for stock options granted during 2023 and 2022.
+There were no other equity-based awards granted to our named executive officers during 2023 and 2022.